 Pros

-• Geared toward healthcare professionals by integrating with ACCME web services
+• Geared toward medical professionals

 • Generates CE certificates that showcase CEU, CNE, and CME credits